RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 ### `26` - `CriticalDamageUp`

 Buff the character's critical damage.
-If the variant is inside an ex ability entry, the effect is team-wide.
+If the variant is inside an EX ability entry, the effect is team-wide.

 #### Variant Up Value